 What are alternatives to an IPO?

 An IPO isn’t the only way for private companies to transition to the public market.
 The other primary exit path is a merger and acquisition of the company.
 In these deals, the company sells itself to a larger company or to a financial acquirer, such as a private equity firm.
-Direct listings and SPAC mergers are two other exit methods that have gained popularity in recent years.
+Direct listings and SPAC mergers are two other exit strategies that have gained popularity in recent years.